nimbly/Carton/README.md

 ```

-Then register your services providers with the container.
+Then register your service providers with the container.

 ```php
 $container->register(new MyServiceProvider);